Droggelbecher92/Deploy-Template/README.md

 # Template for deployment

-With this template, you are ste to deploy your application to Heroku.
+With this template, you are set to deploy your application to Heroku.
 I´m using a Spring backend, React JS Frontend with MongoDB database.

 ## Try it out